‘Instant Pot For Two’ cookbooks have a bizarre idea of how cooking goes down

 What in the ever living hell do you think she didn’t know about this pepper pic.twitter.com/6IpRMkZD26— Kristin Russo (@kristinnoeline) January 22, 2018

-also how in the hell is THIS helpful in ANY way? pic.twitter.com/EasVbqWsZy— Just Mike, for a sec (@mikerugnetta) January 22, 2018
+also how in the hell is THIS helpful in ANY way? pic.twitter.com/EasVbqWsZy— Mike, but A Kickstarter Creator in Residence (@mikerugnetta) January 22, 2018

 It’s not.
 It’s not helpful or normal in any way.
 If my husband tried to “help” me like this he would be down a finger or two — and it wouldn’t be an accident.

 Twitter is definitely just as weirded out as I am.

 At what point will we be using the pot in the preparation of what looks like cucumber sandwiches? pic.twitter.com/w6iV8FUtTy— ur m8 raddles (@angharadyeo) January 22, 2018

 I'm more wondering the odds and possible statistics of a left handed couple.
 Or maybe he's just left handed and that's why she looks a little worried.— Katy Jean (@katynotie) January 22, 2018

 Handsplaining— Mark Vanderhoff (@Mark_Vanderhoff) January 23, 2018

 My guess he's holding her hand down because otherwise she would stab him.— Peggy Blair (@peggy_blair) January 22, 2018